tgcsaba/KSig/README.md

 ```

 ## Installation
+First, make sure that the `CUDA_PATH` environment variable is properly set if CuPy is not installed yet on your system, otherwise the installer might not find the appropriate location causing the installation to fail.
+The default CUDA installation path on Linux is `/usr/local/cuda-${CUDA-VERSION}/`, while on Windows it is `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v${CUDA_VERSION}\` where `${CUDA_VERSION}` is for example `10.0`.
-Ideally in a clean [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with Python >= 3.7, run the command
+Then, ideally in a clean [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with Python >= 3.7, KSig can be installed by
 ```
 pip install git+https://github.com/tgcsaba/ksig.git
 ```
-Make sure that the `CUDA_PATH` environment variable is properly set if CuPy is not installed yet on your system, otherwise the installer might not find the right location causing the installation to fail.
-The default CUDA installation path on Linux is `/usr/local/cuda/`, while on Windows it is `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\${CUDA_VERSION}\` where `${CUDA_VERSION}` is for example `v10.0`.
+Also, it seems that CuPy ships CUDA specific versions with the naming convention `cupy-cudaXX`, and these are not properly recognized by the setuptools dependency checker as being a version of CuPy.
+This is the case in Google Colab environments for example, and there it is recommended to use pip install with the `--no-deps` option to avoid re-installation.

 ## More Examples